wokwi/rp2040js/README.md

 npm run start:micropython
 ```

 and enjoy the MicroPython REPL!
-Quit the REPL with Ctrl+X. A different UF2 image can be loaded by supplying the `--image` option:
+Quit the REPL with Ctrl+X. A different MicroPython UF2 image can be loaded by supplying the `--image` option:

 ```
 npm run start:micropython -- --image=my_image.uf2